Improve forecast accuracy, productivity, and results with a sales CRM.

 When business is happening, my feeble record-keeping discipline evaporates.
 I do capture the information.
 It’s just in whatever medium is to hand at the time, including ‘Post It’ notes.

-Later, when things quiet down the last thing I should be focusing on is getting my records up to date.
-The lulls are the times to work on the pipeline, not on the paperwork or crm system.
+Later, when things quiet down, the last thing I should be focusing on is getting my records up to date.
+The lulls are the times to work on the pipeline, not on the paperwork or the CRM system.

 Here is one idea that sellers might consider.
 Hire your own personal secretary.

-Before you rile at the cost and argue that your employer should do it, ask yourself how much more you could sell if you never had to do any administration!
+Before you rail at the cost and argue that your employer should do it, ask yourself how much more you could sell if you never had to do any administration!
 The extra commission might be enough to cover the expense.
-If you don’t need a full time secretary all to yourself, could you share one with a colleague or two and spread the cost?
+If you don’t need a full-time secretary all to yourself, could you share one with a colleague or two and spread the cost?

 Companies will continue to be pressed for greater productivity.
 I am fond of quoting Tom Peters when he said, “the only source of sustainable competitive advantage is to get better faster than your competitors”.